 Bryan studied for the priesthood at Ripon Hall Theological College in Oxford.
 He was ordained to the diaconate of the Church of England by Mervyn Stockwood, Bishop of Southwark, in Southwark Cathedral on Trinity Sunday 1960, and to the priesthood on Trinity Sunday 1961, at which liturgy he was honoured by being the appointed gospeller.
 He then served until 1965 as assistant priest at St. Mark’s Church, Reigate, in the county of Surrey.
 He enjoyed and felt fulfilled by pastoral ministry, and at that time saw his future life and ministry as that of a parish priest, no doubt somewhat after the model of his beloved Father Crisp.

 Following these years in parish ministry however, in 1965 Bryan was appointed Tutor in New Testament at Salisbury Theological College, where he would serve until 1971, for a while as Tutor and subsequently as Vice-Principal.
 During the greater part of this time the Principal of the college was Canon Harold Wilson, undoubtedly one of the most important and far-seeing educators in the Church of England during the twentieth century (see further, “Prin: A Reminiscence” in “Posts” on this website.)
 Harold Wilson had a great influence on Bryan, and certainly helped to make him aware of his calling to work as a priest-scholar and theological teacher rather than in full-time parochial ministry, while at the same time making him aware that such vocation would always be pastoral and priestly as well as intellectual and academic.
-As Bryan himself would later say to his students, “To be a professor of religion you must be a serious academic and scholar.
-To be a priest-theologian or scriptural scholar means that you don’t get off any of that, but you must also always be attempting to lead the life of faith, which is to say a life of prayer, obedience, and pastoral care for those around you.”
+As Bryan himself would later say to his students, “To be a professor of religion you must be a serious academic and sound scholar.
+To be a priest-theologian or a priest-scriptural-scholar means that you don’t get off any of that, but you must also always be attempting to lead the life of faith, which is to say a life of prayer, obedience, and pastoral care for those around you.”

 In 1972 Bryan married Wendy Elizabeth Smith, only daughter of Jack Egbert Smith and Joan Dickinson Smith.
 They have subsequently lived in Alexandria, Virginia, in London, in Exeter, and in Sewanee, Tennessee.
 They also have family in the Czech Republic—Peter, who is Wendy’s brother—and in Centola in southern Italy—Benjamin, who is also Wendy’s brother, his wife Giuseppina, and their son Michael.